Team-Armadillo-IBM/Risk-Assessment-Prototype-1/README.md

 ## Integrating with an agnostic orchestration framework

-When embedding the assistant into a broader framework (for example, a Watsonx agnostic runtime), treat `LoanRiskAssistant.assess` as the primary entry point.
-Provide adapters that satisfy the protocols in `loan_risk_assistant.tools`:
+When embedding the assistant into a broader framework (for example, a Watsonx agnostic runtime), treat `LoanRiskAssistant.assess` as the primary entry point and provide adapters that satisfy the protocols in `loan_risk_assistant.tools`:

 | Protocol | Responsibility | Expected signature |
 | --- | --- | --- |